-Fishing and Hunting Workers catch and trap various types of animal life.
+Fishing and hunting workers catch and trap various types of animal life.
 The fish and wild animals they catch are for human food, animal feed, bait, and other uses.

 Webforms